Superconvergence phenomenon in Wiener chaoses: The second Wiener chaos

 Using that

 we find that,

 The result follows. \end{proof}

 We now complete the proof in the case of the second Wiener chaos. \begin{proposition} \cref{th:main-negative-moments} holds for $m=2$.
-In particular, a sequence $(F_n) \subset \mathcal{W}_{2}$ converging to a Gaussian distribution satisfies: for every $q \in \mathbb{N}$ there exists $N \in \mathbb{N}$ and $C > 0$ such that
+In particular, a sequence $(F_n) \subset \mathcal{W}_{2}$ converging to a Gaussian distribution satisfies: for every $q \in \mathbb{N}$ there exist $N \in \mathbb{N}$ and $C > 0$ such that

 \end{proposition}